nickmvincent/cmpt419_fall2025/slides/deck1.md

 * Not directly graded
 * Participation expected
-* Cold-calling for reading responses
+* (Maybe) Cold-calling for reading responses
 * Stay home when sick
 * No need to email for absences

 ---

 # Coding & Tools

+FLEXIBLE.

 * Python for ML/Data Science
 * JavaScript for web programming